michael-simko/MS_R_projects/README.md

 The wifi files are also R and apply feature engineering and modeling to develop a wifi locationing system.

-Work on a database of credit default rates to perform EDA and modeling was also completed in Jupyter Notebooks using Python.
+Work on a database of credit default rates (Credit One files) to perform EDA and modeling was also completed in Jupyter Notebooks using Python.